-- The Land Use Element designates the general distribution and intensity of land use and development contemplated within the land area included within Compton's corportate boundaries and its Planning Area. - The Housing Element details plans and programs for the rehabilitation and maintenance of existing housing in the City and the development of new housing to accommodate future demand. - The Circulation Element identifies the location and extent of existing and proposed streets and roadways, intersection improvements, public transit facilities, railroads, transportation terminals, and other transportation facilities. - The Conservation, Open Space, and Recreation Element indicates the City's policies with respect to the conservation and preservation of important natural and man-made resources.
-This element complies with the state requirements for both a conservation element and an open space element. - The Public Safety Element identifies the City's policy relative to the reduction and mitigation of natural and man-made hazards as a means to improve the safety of its citizens. - The Health Element provides an overview and analysis of chronic diseases that are most prevalent in Compton.
-This Element is also an optional element. - The Air Quality Element focuses on ways the local community may contribute to the betterment of air quality.
-This element is optional in that it is not one of the mandatory seven elements that is required under the State's Planning laws. - The Economic Development Element is closely linked to the Land Use Element in that the Economic Development Element identifies opportunities for commercial and employment related land uses and development.
-This element is also an optional element. - The Urban Design Element establishes City policy related to architectural design, streetscapes, scenic highways, and other visual amenities that enhance the community's livability.
-This element is also an optional element.
+The Land Use Element designates the general distribution and intensity of land use and development contemplated within the land area included within Compton's corportate boundaries and its Planning Area.
+The Housing Element details plans and programs for the rehabilitation and maintenance of existing housing in the City and the development of new housing to accommodate future demand.
+The Circulation Element identifies the location and extent of existing and proposed streets and roadways, intersection improvements, public transit facilities, railroads, transportation terminals, and other transportation facilities.
+The Conservation, Open Space, and Parks and Recreation Element indicates the City's policies with respect to the conservation and preservation of important natural and man-made resources.
+This element complies with the state requirements for both a conservation element and an open space element.
+The Public Safety Element identifies the City's policy relative to the reduction and mitigation of natural and man-made hazards as a means to improve the safety of its citizens.
+The Health Element provides an overview and analysis of chronic diseases that are most prevalent in Compton.
+This Element is also an optional element.
+The Air Quality Element focuses on ways the local community may contribute to the betterment of air quality.
+This Element is optional in that it is not one of the mandatory seven elements that is required under the State's Planning laws.
+The Economic Development Element is closely linked to the Land Use Element in that the land uses and development.
+This Element is also an optional element.